Sky Racing: History

 Following the launch of the Aussat A1 satellite in 1985, several dedicated satellite television channels began operating in Australia distributing content to various hotels, resorts and hospitality centres.
 Sky Channel began its first transmissions from the studios of STW9 in Perth on 20 October 1986, broadcasting to various hotels across Australia twelve hours a day.
 Programming consisted of sporting events from around the world with various music and entertainment programmes late at night.
 At the time, Sky Channel was owned by Alan Bond's Bond Corporation.
 While the channel's reception was initially mixed by viewers Sky Channel quickly grew to dominate hotel television services, acquiring rival Australian satellite sports channels Club Superstation and Sportsplay in 1987.
 Sky Channel's studios were relocated to Club Superstation's Sydney location soon after.
 A pay-per-view boxing channel, Sky Ringside was also introduced, only available exclusively in Sky Channel venues.

-In 1998, Sky Channel was acquired by TabCorp and added a new channel for Australian home subscription television services Foxtel, Austar and Optus Vision called Sky Racing, expanding its availability from hotels to home viewers.
+In 1998, Sky Channel was acquired by the recently privatised New South Wales TAB, and added a new channel for Australian home subscription television services Foxtel, Austar and Optus Vision called Sky Racing, expanding its availability from hotels to home viewers.
+In 2004, the NSW TAB holding company, Tab Limited, was in turn was acquired by Tabcorp, thus also placing Sky Channel under Tabcorp ownership.

 From 2009, all of Sky's channels were eventually rebranded to Sky Racing with the focus of programming shifted predominantly to 24-hour horse racing and greyhound racing.
 Sky Racing was split into three main channels; Sky Racing 1, Sky Racing 2 and Sky Racing World, later to be renamed Sky Thourougbred Central in 2015 following the closure of Australian Thoroughbred racing channel TVN.